obonhamcarter/inJuneWeb/content/outreach/t-tests.md

 ### Conclusions

 By using the _p_-value after running a t-test, we can determine which hypothesis to accept with some confidence.
-If you are interested in these tests, then you are invited to read about _one_ and _two_ tailed tests and other exciting aspects of t-tests at the below links.
+If you are interested in learning more about t-tests (the _one_ and _two_ tailed tests, for instance), then please check out the below links!

 * [thedatascientist](https://thedatascientist.com/how-to-do-a-t-test-in-python/)!